chef/chef-web-docs/content/style_hugo.md

 menu identifier
 : The identifier of the page that you are writing.
 Each identifier must be unique.
-The convention we've adopted is to use the identifier of the page's parent, a forward slash, then the page file, a space, and then the page title.
+The convention we have adopted is to use the identifier of the page's parent, a forward slash, then the page file, a space, and then the page title.
 For example, this page's parent identifier is `overview/style`, the page file is `style_guide.md` and the page title is `Docs Style Guide`, so the full page identifier is `overview/style/style_guide.md Docs Style Guide`

 menu parent
 : The menu identifier of the page's parent.
-The convention we've adopted is to append the different menu levels together, separated by a forward slash, and starting with the highest level.
+The convention we have adopted is to append the different menu levels together, separated by a forward slash, and starting with the highest level.
 For example, this page is nested under Overview and then style, so the page's parent identifier is `overview/style`.

 menu weight
 : The rank that the page will appear in the menu, incremented by 10.
 Higher numbers are lower in the menu.